quantumx-apps/filebrowserDocs/content/en/docs/configuration/sources.md

 ```

 ### config.defaultUserScope

+This is the directory path that a user is given access to by default.
+This is also the parent directory path used if you enable `createUserDir`.

+For example if the source is `/`, and you configure `defaultUserScope: /users` and also enable `createUserDir`, then a user named `graham` will have a scope directory created at `/users/graham` and that will be their root directory.

 Defaults to root of index `/`.
 Should match folders under path.
 Used when `createUserDir` is `false`.

 ```yaml